 Advances in the basic neurosciences have further elucidated the pathophysiology of depression and have expanded our view of the many neurotransmitter systems involved in affective illness.
 Current evidence suggests that the initial receptor and neurotransmitter effects of antidepressants lead to "downstream" changes in protein production at a cellular level; these changes in turn appear to influence elements of neuronal protection and synaptic plasticity .
 Modern psychopharmacologic research has capitalized on this information, leading to the development of "designer" antidepressants with effects on specific combinations of selected neurotransmitter and neuropeptide systems [2,3].

 The pharmacology of MAO inhibitors is reviewed here.
 The pharmacology and use of selective serotonin reuptake inhibitors (SSRIs), heterocyclic, serotonin-norepinephrine reuptake inhibitors (SNRIs), other antidepressants, and the serotonin syndrome, are discussed separately.
 Switching and discontinuing antidepressants, and an overview of options for treatment in depression are also discussed separately.
-(See "Selective serotonin reuptake inhibitors: Pharmacology, administration, and side effects" and "Tricyclic and tetracyclic drugs: Pharmacology, administration, and side effects" and "Serotonin-norepinephrine reuptake inhibitors (SNRIs): Pharmacology, administration, and side effects" and "Serotonin syndrome" and "Antidepressant medication in adults: Switching and discontinuing medication" and "Unipolar major depression in adults: Choosing initial treatment".)
+(See "Selective serotonin reuptake inhibitors: Pharmacology, administration, and side effects" and "Tricyclic and tetracyclic drugs: Pharmacology, administration, and side effects" and "Serotonin-norepinephrine reuptake inhibitors (SNRIs): Pharmacology, administration, and side effects" and "Serotonin syndrome (serotonin toxicity)" and "Antidepressant medication in adults: Switching and discontinuing medication" and "Unipolar major depression in adults: Choosing initial treatment".)

 MONOAMINE OXIDASE INHIBITORS